Dreams on hold: Afghan girls, women desperate to get back to class - NewsBreak

 "If we can nurture babies we can provide for our families too.
 In this situation, I do not see my dreams coming true."

-(Open reut.rs/3nPWv0a in an external browser to see a picture package on Afghan women and girls unable to study)
+(Open https://reut.rs/3nPWv0a in an external browser to see a picture package on Afghan women and girls unable to study)

 The hardline Islamist Taliban movement, which stormed to power earlier this year after ousting the Western-backed government, has allowed all boys and younger girls back to class, but has not let girls attend secondary school.